 In this talk, we will present a general multi-armed bandit framework for recommending titles to our 117M+ members on the Netflix homepage.
 A key aspect of our framework is closed loop attribution to link how our members respond to a recommendation.
 Our framework performs frequent updates of policies using user feedback collected from a past time interval window.

 We will take deeper look at the system architecture.
 We will illustrate the use of that framework by focusing on two example policies – a greedy exploit policy which maximize the probability a user will play a title and an incrementality-based policy.
 The latter is a novel online learning approach that takes the causal effect of a recommendation into account.
 An incrementality-based policy recommends titles that brings about the maximum increase in a specific quantity of interest, such as engagement.
 This helps discount the effect of recommendations when a user would have played anyway.
 We describe offline experiments and online A/B test results for both of these example policies.

 Elliot is a software engineer at Netflix on the Personalization Infrastructure team.
-Currently, he builds big data systems for personalizing recommendations for Netflix subscribers, using a variety of technologies including Scala, Spark/Spark Streaming, Kafka, and Cassandra.
 He graduated from UC Berkeley (B.S.) and Stanford (M.S.) and has previously worked at eBay and Apple.
+Currently, he builds big data systems using a variety of technologies including Scala, Spark (Streaming), Kafka, and Cassandra.